AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/submit-private-dist.md

 <InlineAlert slots="text" variant="warning"/>

 - If you receive a `MANIFEST_NOT_FOUND_ERROR`, instead of zipping the folder containing the add-on files, please zip only the contents.
-In other words, the manifest file should be at **root** level of the extracted package.
+For example, manifest file would be at the **root** level of the extracted package.
 - Your add-on package file size must not exceed 50 MB.
 - In places where you are referring to paths, please ensure you are only using relative paths.
 - Hidden files should not be present in your package zip.
 You can use this command on MAC to zip your add-on and to ensure unnecessary files are not included:   `zip -r your_addon_name.zip . -x '**/.*' -x '**/__MACOSX' -x '*.DS_Store'`

 Otherwise, you should see the following green check mark showing it's verified and hit **Next** to go to the next step.